 Take your time, find the right specialist, and go in informed.
 Your skin deserves the best, and so do you.

 If your tattoo isn’t fading, it could be due to factors like ink depth, poor circulation, or low-powered lasers.
-Speak with your technician about upgrading to PicoSure or PicoWay lasers, which are more effective.
+Speak with your technician about upgrading to PicoSure lasers, which are more effective.
 Also, increasing hydration and lymphatic activity (through exercise) can help your body eliminate broken-down ink faster.

 Yes!
 This is called selective or partial tattoo removal.
 Skilled practitioners can target specific areas of the tattoo, such as removing a name or a small portion of a larger piece, without disrupting the rest.
 Precision lasers and proper shielding are essential.